JAndrassy/Regulator/README.md

 * CsvLog.ino - logging heating regulation to csv files on SD card
 * Stats.ino - count and store power consumption statistics
 * WebServer.ino - JSON data for the web pages with optional serving of static web page files and csv files from SD card
-* Blynk.ino - control from everywhere with Blynk
+* Blynk.ino - control from everywhere with Blynk.
+Screenshots of the Blynk dashboard and its configuration are in [Wiki](https://github.com/jandrassy/Regulator/wiki/Blynk).
 * ConsumptionMeter.ino - take data from secondary Fronius Smart Meter measuring this heater's consumption.
 Value is only logged to csv for evaluation (charts in Calc).

 ### Removed